remotion-dev/remotion/packages/docs/docs/use-remotion-environment.md

 crumb: "API"
 ---

-With this hook, you can retrieve information on the current Remotion Environment.
+With this `getRemotionEnvironment()`, you can retrieve information on the current Remotion Environment.
 `useRemotionEnvironment` returns an object with the following properties:

-- `isStudio`: Indicates if one is currently in the studio.
+- `isStudio`: Indicates if you are currently in the studio.
 - `ìsRendering`: Tells if one is currently in a render.
-- `isPlayer`: Tells if one is in the Player.
+- `isPlayer`: Indicates if you are in the Player.
 - `isProduction`: Based on your .env file, tells if you are in production or in development

-This can be useful if you want components to compute some value differently based on the environment you are in.
+This can be useful if you want components to compute some values differently based on the environment you are in.

 ### Example